-The Grace College Student Health and Counseling Center exists and serves within the context of the Grace College community as a whole.
-The Student Health and Counseling Center; therefore, seeks to reflect and promote the values and goals of our community through our awareness of the Grace College mission and, further, the tailoring of our services to mirror the institutional mission.
-Services are available to residential, Grace College undergraduate students; services for graduate, non-residential students are provided as we are able.
+The Grace College Student Health and Counseling Center exists and serves students in the Grace College community.
+The Student Health and Counseling Center tailors our services to mirror the institutional mission.
+Physical and mental health services are available to Grace College undergraduate students; services (counseling only) for graduate students are provided as we are able.

 The Health Center offers triage assessment for medical concerns, nurse support and first aid, and facilitated referrals to specialized care as needed.
 The Health Center is staffed for health concerns 9am-3pm, Monday-Friday.
 Students may walk in during service hours.
-If the Health Center is closed, referrals are facilitated through the office of Student Affairs as needed off-campus to a) a family physician group practice; b) an urgent care facility; or c) the regional hospital’s Emergency Room.
+If the Health Center is closed, referrals are facilitated through the office of Student Affairs (RD on Call) as needed to a) an urgent care facility; or b) the local hospital’s Emergency Room.
 The Health Center manages sick list needs and issues for residential, on-campus students.
 The Health Center also manages the coordination of information regarding a student’s health with appropriate academic contacts.
 The Heath Center organizes flu vaccine clinics seasonally and administers allergy shots on a case-by-case basis.
 The Health Center can also assist students with acquiring required or recommended immunizations and vaccinations.
 Go Encounter and Study Abroad applications are reviewed to determine and approve immunizations and vaccination needs for the student applicants.
-Finally, the Health Center administratively manages the student health insurance program.
+Finally, the Health Center administratively manages the student health insurance program for international students.

-The Counseling Center seeks, first and foremost, to ensure that our prevention, tertiary, and primary care services are founded upon Biblical principles of human nature, intrapersonal health, and interpersonal health.
+The Counseling Center seeks, first and foremost, to ensure that our services are founded upon Biblical principles of human nature, intrapersonal health, and interpersonal health.
 The Counseling Center is staffed for counseling by appointment 9am-5p on Monday, Thursday and Friday and 9am-8pm on Tuesday and Wednesday.
 The Counseling Center offers three modalities of services.
 First, we offer prevention programs.
 Our prevention services target the campus community as a whole, addressing domains of broad population relevancy such as mood and stress management, or healthy body image.
 Second, tertiary care services offer psychoeducation programs to groups within the campus population identified as “at-risk” (e.g., Alcohol Abuse Prevention and Education).
-Third, primary care services consist of one-to-one counseling addressing a myriad of issues common to the student population and with students who have self-identified as seeking said services or who have voluntarily accepted referral to said services from a Student Affairs representative.
+Third, primary care services consist of one-to-one counseling addressing a myriad of issues common to the student population with students who have self-identified as seeking counseling services or who have voluntarily accepted referral to counseling services from a Student Affairs representative.

 The Student Health and Counseling Center is professionally staffed by providers at the doctoral, master’s and supervisory levels.
-Appointments can be confidentially made by contacting the Health and Counseling Center front office staff member via email (email@example.com) or at 574-372-5100 x 6472.
+Health appointments are on a walk-in basis (no appointment needed).
+Counseling appointments can be confidentially made by contacting the Health and Counseling Center front office staff member via email (firstname.lastname@example.org) or at 574-372-5100 x 6472.
 Those interested in counseling services will fill out a request form in order to be scheduled.
 In the event that there is a waitlist, referrals to area therapist will be provided.

 Director of Student Health and Counseling